narcissawright/melancholy/README.md

 - Need to change the FPS on the import settings for the .glb file in Godot, to allow 60fps animation.

-- I don't know how to merge the character into a single mesh with all modifiers other than armature applied (this would be better for my shader).
+- I use a blender python script to combine the mesh into a single mesh. (apply all non-armature modifiers, then join all objects).
+Maybe not strictly necessary.